AI Reality Check: Beyond the Hype

 The 10x Learning Accelerator Method

-4. Teach Back (5 minutes) Explain the solution to yourself or others.
+4. Teach Back (5 minutes) Explain the solution to yourself or others (e.g., make a screencast video).
 If you can't explain it, you don't understand it.
-This is why videos are required to accompany most of your code submissions; and they better not just sound like you are reading a script like a hostage.

-Let me be brutally honest with you: You can probably use AI for everything in this class and pass, maybe even with a C or possibly a B. You can have ChatGPT write your code, GitHub Copilot complete your functions, and AI generate scripts for your video explanations.
+Let me be brutally honest with you: You can probably use AI for everything in this class and pass, maybe even with a C or possibly a B. You can have GitHub Copilot and Warp (and other AI 🤖) complete your functions, and generate scripts for your video explanations.

 You can lead a learner to learning, but you can't make them think.